redirwin/GPTCustomControls/README.md

 ## Overview

-The "GPT Custom Controls" Chrome extension modifies certain default behaviors on `chat.openai.com`, making the chatting experience more efficient.
+This Chrome extension modifies certain default behaviors on `chat.openai.com`, making the chatting experience more efficient.

 ## Current Functionalities